mqttjs/MQTT.js/README.md

     is received with an error.
   - `connectTimeout`: `30 * 1000` milliseconds, time to wait before a
     CONNACK is received
+  - `reauthTimeout`: `15 * 1000` milliseconds, time to wait for a
+    re-authentication response from the broker before failing the AUTH exchange
   - `username`: the username required by your broker, if any
   - `password`: the password required by your broker, if any
   - `socksProxy`: establish TCP and TLS connections via a socks proxy (URL, supported protocols are `socks5://`, `socks5h://`, `socks4://`, `socks4a://`)